RoelofSetsFire/data-processing-1/30 Homework/80 D3/10 Homework.md

 [these D3 examples]: https://github.com/mbostock/d3/wiki/Gallery

 The most convenient way to load your data set is to put in JSON format and to then load it using the `d3.json` function.
+You can also use a CSV file, as long as you load your data from a separate file and use the proper d3 function to load it.

 ### Instructions